mlpack/mlpack/doc/user/methods/radical.md

 ---

 Apply RADICAL to the `iris` dataset.
+Print the reconstruction error and magnitude of each dimension of the RADICAL-ized matrix.

 ```c++
 // See https://datasets.mlpack.org/iris.csv.